China's yuan jumps after firmer-than-expected official fix

-SHANGHAI (Reuters) - China’s onshore and offshore yuan jumped against the U.S. dollar on Tuesday morning to their strongest level in more than two weeks, breaching a key psychological threshold, but gave back some gains at midday on corporate bargain-hunting for dollars.
+SHANGHAI, Oct 10 (Reuters) - China’s onshore and offshore yuan jumped in early trade on Tuesday to their strongest level in more than two weeks, breaching a key psychological threshold and gaining more than half a percent against the U.S. dollar.

 Prior to market opening on Tuesday, the People’s Bank of China lifted its official yuan midpoint to 6.6273 per dollar, its first firmer fixing since Sept.
 22, reflecting spot yuan performance a day earlier.